openpotato/.github/profile/README.md

 ## Hi there 👋

-OpenPotato primarily comprises a number of API-first open data projects whose aim is to aggregate freely available data and publish it via open REST API interfaces.
+OpenPotato comprises a number of API-first open data projects whose aim is to aggregate freely available data and publish it via open REST API interfaces.
+There are also a number of standardisation proposals for data formats and data synchronisation.

 ### The Projects